A Jihad for Love: Distribution

 The film was made available on Amazon Prime and iTunes.
 It was one of Netflix's earliest acquisitions.
 US distributor First Run Features, acquired the film for a theatrical release as well.
 It was also co-produced with and broadcast on Logo, UK's Channel 4, Germany's ZDF, France's Arte, and the Sundance Documentary Film Fund.
-They bought the film and went on to release it in more than 30 cities in the U.S. alone.This kind of release was rare for a documentary in 2008.
+They bought the film and went on to release it in more than 30 cities in the U.S. alone.
+This kind of release was rare for a documentary in 2008.

 At New York's IFC Center, the film ran for four and a half weeks.

-Earning more than $22,000 dollars in its first five days in New York City, the film was already breaking records for documentary.
+Earning more than $22,000 in its first five days in New York City, the film was already breaking records for documentary.

 By 2016, the film had been viewed by an estimated 8 million viewers in 50 nations.
 A lot had to do with its sale to television networks around the world.

 The film was acquired for distribution on Netflix in 2008.
 It was declared "one of the best Netflix movies".

 Because of its debut at the TIFF in 2007, this film is often confused as a 2007 film.
 However, the film is actually a 2008 film since it began its wide film festival, theatrical, broadcast, networks, and streaming runs in the same year.